 Why the Endo Rule Takes Precedence: Secondary Orbital Interactions

-Why is it an endo rule?
+Why does the endo rule take precedence?
 When comparing exo-isomers and endo-isomers, the exo-isomer is more stable.

 In exo-isomers, the larger substituents are in the equatorial position.
 In the endo-isomer, on the other hand, the larger substituents are in the axial position.
 In cyclic compounds, it is known that the presence of a substituent in the axial position increases the steric hindrance.
 This is the reason why exo-isomers are more stable.